Faen668/Progress-On-The-Path/README.md

 # Introduction
-This mod dynamically tracks the acquisition of items as well as the completion of any quests or worldmap activities.
-Whenever something is acquired or completed it is marked in its mod menu as well as in an optional companion book
+This mod dynamically tracks the acquisition of rare and unique items as well as the completion of all quests and most worldmap activities.
+Whenever something is acquired or completed, it is marked as such in the relevent Progress Preview.

 ### Currently tracked:
 **Journal**
 - All Main Story Quests
 - All Side Quests
 - All Treasure Hunts and Scavenger Hunts
-- All Monster Contracts
+- All Monster Hunt Contracts
-- All Random Events and NPC Interactions (Note: This is currently non-functional as it relies on DLC - Events to function which is currently not updated for v4.00)
+- All Random Events and NPC Interactions

 **Collectables**
 - All Gwent Cards